ShamariFeaster/structureJS/README.md

 Having one script depend on another's existence to function correctly is called a **dependency**.
 Managing dependencies in Javascript is notoriously difficult unless you use a program like RequireJS to deal with ordering things.
 Managing how and when scripts are loaded is called **dependency management**.

 structureJS performs dependency management by using a **manifest**.
 The manifest is where you declare the files your app will use and what other files those files depend on.
 Once you declare the structure of the app, structureJS makes sure the importation order is correct so that no script fail because their dependencies were loaded after them.
 This is called **dependency resolution**.

+A Manifest is REQUIRED for every structureJS project.
+Create a file in your project's root directory called `manifest.js`.

 #### Example Manifest File ####